What is HIIT Training?

 - Box jumps – jump onto and off of a box as quickly as possible for 1 minute and then rest for 1 minute.
 Repeat for 20 minutes.

 - Jump rope – jump rope for 1 minute of exercise followed by 1 minute of rest.
 Repeat for 20 minutes.

-Why not give it a try?
+Why not give high-intensity interval training a try.
 You don’t need to do it every single workout, but maybe do it once a week to start to see how it goes.
 Be sure to give yourself a good warm up period to prevent injury, and be sure you have an interval timer to use to keep track of your interval times.
-You can use an app on your phone, or buy a timer.
 Good luck!
+I wish you great fat loss in your future.